whoissqr/NODE/README.md

 Some basic understanding about Express folder structure is helpful.
 Over here, the most frequently accessed files and folders are

 - <b>app.json</b> -- This is like an entry point to the code.
-- routes  -- Well, this is where the page URL being routed to.
+- <b>routes</b> -- Well, this is where the page URL being routed to.
-- public  -- This contains all the front end resources.
+- <b>public</b> -- This contains all the front end resources.
 I created a subfolder called public/front_JS to store all my own JavaScript code to differentiate with public/javascripts folder which is created by Express by default and I used to store all the downloaded JavaScript libraries. (well, they could be put in CDNs instead, but the sake of intranet, err...)
-- views -- All those Jade files.
+- <b>views</b> -- All those Jade files.
-- config.json -- This is where I store my database login credentials.
+- <b>config.json</b> -- This is where I store my database login credentials.
-- packge.json -- This is where Express configures the back end JavaScript modules.
+- <b>packge.json</b> -- This is where Express configures the back end JavaScript modules.

 **Ok, let me start with the URL**, http://localhost:3000/search You will see these two lines of code somewhere in [app.js](https://github.com/whoissqr/NODE/blob/master/app.js):